-Figure 4 show that R_4 ranks the highest on customer satisfaction towards price.
-It proves that R_4 "s "Everyday low price strategy" is a success.
-R_1 ranks the second with mean value of 3.94, in the competition mood with R_4 .
-R_2 and R_3 should benchmark R_4 "s pricing strategy.
+$\label{eq:figure4showthatR4} Figure 4 show that R_4 ranks the highest oncustomer satisfaction towards price.
+It proves that R_4 ranks the highest oncus of strategy ranks a success.
+R_1 ranks the second with mean value of 3.94, in the competition mood with R_4.
+R_2 and R_3 should be no highest pricing strategy.$

 FIGURE 5.
-Promotion Benchmarking towards customer satisfaction www.ijceronline.com Open Access Journal Page 139
+Promotion Benchmarking towards customer satisfaction

 R_1 ranks the highest again in Figure 5 on customer satisfactions towards promotion, it is the benchmark.
 R_1 promotion strategy is well organized and effective; customers are aware of the latest promotion from the newspaper, flyers and promotion booklet.
 R_4 and R_3 are a little bit behind.
-R_2 ranks the last, it need to benchmark R_1 's and revise on its promotion strategy and improve to compete in the competitive market.
+R_2 ranks the last, it need to benchmark R_1 sandrevise on its promotion strategy and improve to compete in the competitive market.